BrandenStoberReal/ST-Tracking-Engine/README.md

 | `npm run test:watch`    | Run tests in watch mode        |

 The tests are located in the `tests/` directory and include setup files that mock the SillyTavern context and browser APIs.
-See `tests/README.md` for detailed testing information.
+See [Testing Documentation](docs/extension/testing.md) for detailed information about the test setup and coverage standards.

 ### 🔄 GitHub Actions